This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra cost to you. Thanks.

 As you make a forefoot strike, you need plenty of cushioning on the forefoot section of the running shoes.
 There are excellent midsole materials that cushion the forefoot section excellently against shocks at impacts.
 One excellent material is the BioMoGo DNA foam.

-Shoes with this robust midsole material attenuate shocks and transform the energy into a responsive ride.
+The best running shoes with forefoot cushioning feature a robust midsole material that attenuates shocks and transforms the energy into a responsive ride.
 EVA foam also cushions the foot excellently, and it’s another midsole material you would like.
 Therefore, you should buy running shoes with either one of these two midsole materials.

 Terrain